(1834 - 1889)

 After the War

-After serving as assistant instructor of infantry tactics in the US Military Academy, and in the Freedmen's bureau at New Orleans, he was assigned to duty in the west.
+He was assistant instructor of infantry tactics in the US Military Academy, served in the Freedmen's bureau at New Orleans, then assigned to duty in the west.

-In 1868 he was made a major in the Seventh Cavalry under the command of George Armstrong Custer, and took part in Custer's 1874 expedition through the Black Hills.
-He was with George A. Custer 2 years later at the Batlle of Little Big Horn.
-Says PBS ...
+In 1868 he was promoted to Major, 7th US Cavalry under the command of George Armstrong Custer.
+He was at Fort Hays, KS in 1870, took part in Custer's 1874 expedition through the Black Hills, and was with Custer 2 years later at the Battle of Little Big Horn.